It’s no secret that baking is all about chemistry. Unlike cooking, it isn’t easy to change up the ingredients in recipes.

 Can You Boil Almond Milk?

-Some baking recipes call for more complicated steps.
-Sometimes milk needs to be boiled or heated up prior to being added to other ingredients.
-If you are using almond milk as a substitute in this recipe, you will need to be able to heat up the almond milk too.
+Typically, you won’t need to boil it, but some baking recipes call for more complicated steps.
+Sometimes milk needs to be boiled or heated up before being added to other ingredients.

-Since almond milk is made with different ingredients than cow’s milk, you might be wondering if you can heat it up in the same way.
-Almond milk burns easily, so you have to be careful when you are heating it on a stovetop.
+Since almond milk is made with different ingredients than cow’s milk, it burns easily.
+So, you have to be careful when you are heating it on a stovetop.
 It’s best to use a double boiler.

 If you don’t have a double boiler, you can recreate it with two pans.
 Add some water to the bottom pot and bring it to a boil.
 Then add a second pot (or a metal bowl) on top and pour the almond milk into it.
 Then, you can heat the almond milk slowly.

 If you don’t heat almond milk slowly, it could burn.
-When almond milk is too hot, it changes taste and can become bitter.
+When almond milk is too hot, it changes taste and can become bitter, eventually changing the taste of whatever you are baking.

 It’s also good to use a microwave to heat almond milk.
 Using a microwave might be easier than using a double boiler and makes it less likely that the almond milk will burn or change taste and become bitter.